dearing/aws-expiry-sniffer/README.md

 Install
 ---------
+From Source:
   - fork, clone to a working folder.
-- load unpacked extension with chrome via chrome://extensions/ with developer mode enabled
+  - enable developer mode then load the unpacked extension in Chrome via chrome://extensions/
+  - customize to taste and reload the extension

+From Release:
+  - visit [releases] and download the crx file and drop it into your chrome://extensions/ page

+Finally:
-- visit a AWS Console page verify the cookie was sniffed out
+  - visit a AWS Console page verify the cookie was sniffed out by clicking the account pulldown

 TODO & Help Wanted
 ------------